-Targeted Outreach Meetings: Between April and June 2010, the San Diego IRWM Program held three outreach meetings with urban and rural DAC stakeholders and advocacy groups.
+Targeted Outreach Meetings: Targeted outreach has been held both with representatives of DACs and with DAC residents directly.
+Outreach to DAC representatives generally focused on bigger-picture DAC needs and improving the IRWM Program's understanding of the barriers to participation for DACs.
+The San Diego IRWM Program has periodically held outreach meetings with urban and rural DAC stakeholders and advocacy groups.
 The purpose of these meetings was to introduce DAC stakeholders to the IRWM Program, discuss grant opportunities, and discuss key water management issues facing DACs in the Region.
 As a result, multiple projects aimed at meeting critical water supply and water quality needs of DACs were submitted for consideration of Proposition 84 grant funding.
+Some of these projects also included other components benefitting DACs, such as trails near waterways, creek restoration, and flood control measures.
+As part of the Water Needs Assessment, four Workshops targeting DACs across the San Diego Funding Area and up to 15 Speakers Bureau Presentations to targeted DAC organizations and communities within the San Diego IRWM Region are being held.
+To the extent feasible, targeted DAC outreach utilizes a "go-to-them" approach with workshops and Speakers Bureaus hosted in DAC areas.